resolvetosavelives/benchmarks/config/terraform/README.md

 There may be a non-interactive way to do this but I have not found one so far.
 To do this, go to the Azure Devops project portal https://dev.azure.com and view the pipeline and you should see a message on the page that says that the pipeline cannot run until you click this button to approve the
 Service Connection.

+NOTE: What pipeline?
+Do you need to create a pipeline?

 ### Dealing with Terraform-Generated Secret Values